tehpsalmist/ng-tailwindcss/readme.md

   touch src/tailwind.css
   ```

-Put all your tailwind imports in `src/tailwind.css` and adjust these scripts in your package.json:
+Put all your [tailwind imports](https://tailwindcss.com/docs/installation/#3-use-tailwind-in-your-css) in `src/tailwind.css` and add/adjust these scripts in your package.json:

   ```
   scripts: {